 To date, Beam has crowdfunded more than £3.2m in donations from members of the public and forward-thinking companies.
 100% of donations help homeless people pursue stable jobs in in-demand sectors ranging from healthcare to construction.
 We also help families raise funding for rental deposits and housing essentials, enabling them to move into safe and long-term housing.

 There are lots of ways that companies can work with Beam to tackle homelessness.

 One way is by sending Beam gift cards – these can be purchased for any amount and sent out in bulk to your team, clients or customers.
 For example, homeware brand Mustard sends a £5 Beam gift card to their customers for each purchase.
 Meanwhile, recruitment firm 3Search sends a Beam gift card to their clients each time they place a candidate with them.
-And Spacemade sends a £10 Beam gift card to each new member who signs up.
+And Spacemade sends a £10 Beam gift card to each new member at Neighbourhood Works in London Fields, who signs up.

 Another route is to become a Beam employer partner.
 We’re currently working with amazing companies – from Bupa to Arriva to Pret – who hire Beam’s beneficiaries.
 This is a great way to fill skills shortages, at the same time as diversifying your hiring process and creating genuine social impact.

 Companies also get their own Impact Page on Beam’s website, where they can see exactly who they’ve supported and follow them on their journey, such as Spacemade’s one here.
 We want all of our partners to see the impact they’re having and how they are changing lives, one person at a time.